szaumoor/ZSTweaks/ZSTweaks/README.md

 Finally, it fixes two likely bugs: spells cast being set as conjurer spells instead of evocation, and the fire damage of the sword bypassing mirror images.

+Note: this weapon is actually unused in the game unless you have a mod installed that restores it.

 **Component 1585:** Make Arbane's Sword of Agility's Haste last 1 turn, not 2 rounds

 Self explanatory.
 Additionally, the speed factor of the weapon is now 0.